jorgerasillo/spamhouse/README.md

 ### Start server from scratch

-`make dev` stop/build/run the appplication
+`make run` stops/starts the server without building the appplication

 ### Stop the server